k15r/shutl/README.md

 ### Command Completion

-To enable command completion, add the following to your shell configuration file (e.g., `.bashrc`, `.zshrc`):
+To enable command completion, add the following to your shell configuration file (like `.bashrc` or `.zshrc`):

 #### bash: